3a1b2c3/seeingSpace/README.md

 ## Notes about capturing, rendering and digitally reconstruction the world
 When I learned about **traditional computer graphics and photogrammetry** I missed the big picture about how all the pieces connect: with hardware, physics and machine learning aspects.
 It made it harder to understand recent research and its meaning for the field.
 Rendering 3D models from 2D images remains a challenging problem but incredible progress has been made since I first became interested in the topic 20 years ago (see below)

-Catching up with newer research in image based rendering: A TLDR on how traditional computer graphics fits with computer vision, machine learning and capture hardware.
+Catching up with newer research in image based rendering: A TLDR on how traditional **computer graphics fits with computer vision, machine learning and capture hardware**.

 - ["Classic rendering" in computer graphics](#-classic-rendering--in-computer-graphics)
   * [The rendering equation<a name="requation"> (published in 1986)](#the-rendering-equation-a-name--requation----published-in-1986-)